 Marek Prášil (*1986)

 belongs to the most outstanding Czech conductors of his generation.
-The Principal Guest Conductor of the South Czech Philharmonic, Conductor of the National Moravian-Silesian Theatre and debutante of the Prague Spring International Music Festival 2022, has been gaining more and more prominence on foreign stages in recent years.
+Conductor of the National Moravian-Silesian Theatre and debutante of the Prague Spring International Music Festival 2022, has been gaining more and more prominence on foreign stages in recent years.

-Marek studied conducting and the clarinet at the Janáček Conservatory, where he currently teaches.
+Marek studied conducting and the clarinet at the Janáček Conservatory.
 He completed two Master’s degrees, first in 2012 with a major in clarinet at the Faculty of Fine Arts and Music of the University of Ostrava and later in 2017, he graduated in orchestra conducting at the Janáček Academy of Music and Performing Arts in Brno, having studied with renowned conductor Tomáš Hanus.
 In 2015, he was awarded the Bayreuther Festspiele Scholarship.

 Marek’s theatre collaborations include the State Theatre Košice (Bellini’s La sonnambula) and the Silesian Theatre Opava (Verdi’s La Traviata and Kálmán’s Countess Maritza).
-He often takes part in opera productions abroad as the assistant conductor: Bayerische Staatsoper Munich (Janáček’s The Makropulos Affair in 2014 and Smetana’s The Bartered Bride in 2018), Welsh National Opera Cardiff (Strauss’ Rosenkavalier in 2017), Opéra National de Paris (Tchaikovsky’s Iolanta in 2019).
+He often takes part in opera productions abroad as the assistant conductor: Bayerische Staatsoper Munich (Janáček’s The Makropulos Affair in 2014 and Smetana’s The Bartered Bride in 2018), Welsh National Opera Cardiff (Strauss’ Rosenkavalier in 2017), Opéra National de Paris (Tchaikovsky’s Iolanta in 2019), or at National Theatre Prague (Don Buoso, Gianni Schichi, 2023).
 In July 2015, he appeared with the musical company of the National Moravian-Silesian Theatre at the Daegu International Music Festival in South Korea.
 Their performance of The Phantom of London won the main festival prize.

 In 2007–2013, Marek was the conductor of the Májovák Symphonic Band.
 They not only won many awards at competitions and festivals in the Czech Republic and abroad (among others two conducting prizes at international competitions in Ostrava and Rybnik, Poland) but also toured France, Italy, Austria, Norway and Sicily.
 At his last concert with the ensemble in June 2013, he conducted the Czech premiere of complete transcription of the cantata Carmina Burana in collaboration with the National Moravian-Silesian Theatre opera company and Permoník Singing Choir.